A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Preliminaries and first examples

-An orbit of the vector field \eqref{sist} is called {\em homoclinic} if it connects an equilibrium to itself converging to this point as the orbit parameter $z\rightarrow\pm\infty$.
-Figure \ref{fig:pulsodeonda}(a) shows an actual homoclinic orbit of \eqref{sist} found with the method presented later in section~\ref{sec:homoclinic}.
-The homoclinic orbit connects the equilibrium point $\mb{q}=(q_u,q_v,0,0)$ (given explicitly in section~\ref{sec:local}) to itself.
-The time series of $U$ and $V$ associated with this connecting orbit are shown in figure~\ref{fig:pulsodeonda}(b) in blue and orange, respectively.
+As we need to find bounded solutions of the system \eqref{sist}, we focus our attention on three special types of traveling waves: wave pulses, wave fronts, and wave trains~\cite{sandstede}.
+Fig.~\ref{fig:pulsodeonda}(a) shows an actual homoclinic orbit of \eqref{sist} found with the method presented later, in \S\ref{sec:homoclinic}.
+The homoclinic orbit connects the equilibrium point $\mb{q}=(q_u,q_v,0,0)$ (given explicitly in \S\ref{sec:local}) to itself.
+The homoclinic connection is an orbit in the unstable manifold of $\mb{q}$, $W^u(\mb{q})$, that comes back to $\mb{q}$ along its stable manifold $W^s(\mb{q})$, i.e., it is in the intersection $W^u(\mb{q})\cap W^s(\mb{q})$.
+The time series of $U$ and $V$ associated with this connecting orbit are shown in Fig.~\ref{fig:pulsodeonda}(b) in blue and orange, respectively.
 The profile of this solution is characterized by a large deviation (or pulse) in the amplitudes of $U$ and $V$ followed by a convergence back to the resting state.
 This corresponds to a wave pulse in the original system \eqref{edp} that travels from a spatially homogeneous stationary solution to itself.
-Therefore, homoclinic orbits of~\eqref{sist} correspond to wave pulses of \eqref{edp}.Formally, this wave pulse satisfies for all $x\in\mathbb{R}$ in $\eqref{edp}$, and respectively in \eqref{sist}, that
+Therefore, homoclinic orbits of~\eqref{sist} correspond to wave pulses of \eqref{edp}.

-On the other hand, an orbit is said to be {\em heteroclinic} if it converges to different equilibra at each end $z\rightarrow\infty$ or $z\to-\infty$.
-Heteroclinic orbits of \eqref{sist} correspond to wave fronts of \eqref{edp}.
-Figure \ref{fig:frentedeonda}(a) shows a heteroclinic orbit connecting equilibrium $\mb{q}$ to equilibrium $\mb{p}=(p_u,p_v,0,0)$ (given explicitly below in section~\ref{sec:local}).
-This corresponds to a wave of \eqref{edp} that makes the transition from one spatially homogeneous stationary solution to another as is shown in figure~\ref{fig:frentedeonda}(b).
-Formally, this wave front satisfies
+Fig.~\ref{fig:frentedeonda}(a) shows a heteroclinic orbit connecting $\mb{q}$ to the equilibrium $\mb{p}=(p_u,p_v,0,0)$ (given explicitly below, in \S\ref{sec:local}).
+The heteroclinic connection is an orbit in $W^u(\mb{q})$ which moves away from $\mb{q}$, but it is also contained in the stable manifold of $\mb{p}$ $W^s(\mb{p})$, and hence, heads toward $\mb{p}$.
+That is, this heteroclinic orbit lies in $W^u(\mb{q})\cap W^s(\mb{p})$.
+This corresponds to a wave of \eqref{edp} that makes the transition from one spatially homogeneous stationary solution to another as is shown in Fig.~\ref{fig:frentedeonda}(b).